 (July 2012): MIXSCORE version 1.3 can be downloaded here.
 MIXSCORE is a method for combining SNP association and admixture association statistics to increase power in GWAS in admixed populations.
 For details, see the MIXSCORE paper (Pasaniuc et al. 2011 PLoS Genet, “Enhanced statistical tests for GWAS in admixed populations: assessment using African Americans from CARe and a breast cancer consortium”).

-NEW!
-(July 2012): LTSOFT version 1.3 can be downloaded here.
-LTSOFT has been extended in version 1.3 to allow the inclusion of non-orthogonal fixed effects.
-Previous versions only allow orthogonal principal components as fixed effects.
+(June 2013): LTSOFT version 2.0 can be downloaded here.
+Changes to version 2.0 include consolidation of the code for fitting clinical covariate and genetic covariate parameters into a single program (ltfit) and a bugfix to the code for fitting genetic covariate parameters.
 LTSOFT is a software suite designed to more powerfully leverage clinical-covariates such as age, bmi, smoking status, and gender as well as genetic-covariates such as known associated variants when conducting case-control association studies.
 Including these covariates in standard regression models is not only suboptimal, but can in many instances reduce power.
-LTSOFT employs a liability threshold model approach that takes advantage of known epidemiological results to better model the covariates’ relationship to the phenotype of interest (Zaitlen et al. 2012 submitted and Zaitlen et al. 2012 Bioinformatics).
+LTSOFT employs a liability threshold model approach that takes advantage of known epidemiological results to better model the covariates’ relationship to the phenotype of interest (Zaitlen et al. 2012 PLoS Genet and Zaitlen et al. 2012 Bioinformatics).

 (April 2012): TreeSelect version 1.1 can be downloaded here.
 TreeSelect is a software package for inferring natural selection from unusual population differentiation between closely related populations.
 For details, see our Africa selection paper (Bhatia et al. 2011 AJHG, “Genome-wide comparison of African-ancestry populations from CARe and other cohorts reveals signals of natural selection.”)